Market Overview for Quarter 2, 2021

 |Property Type||Median sale price||Y-o-Y||Median sale price/sqft||Y-o-Y||Transactions|

-The median condo price in Garment District in Quarter 1 was $1.7M, down 63% year-over-year.
-Median coop sale price in Garment District were $2.2M, a change of 41% year-over-year.
-There was no statistically significant data for median house sale price activity for the period of Quarter 1 in Garment District.
+The median condo prices in Garment District remained flat year-over-year at $1.1M.
+Median coop sale price in Garment District were $867K, a change of -% year-over-year.
+There was no statistically significant data for median house sale price activity for the period of Quarter 2 in Garment District.

 Fair use and redistribution